Acute Coronary Syndrome

 - Feeling dizzy or lightheaded

 Chest pain caused by acute coronary syndromes can come on suddenly, as is the case with a heart attack.
-Other times, the pain can be unpredictable or get worse even with rest, both hallmark symptoms of unstable angina.
-People who experience chronic chest pain resulting from years of cholesterol buildup in their arteries can develop an acute coronary syndrome if a blood clot forms on top of the plaque buildup.
+Other times, the pain can be unpredictable or get worse even with rest – both hallmark symptoms of unstable angina.
+People who experience chronic chest pain resulting from decreased blood flow to the heart due to years of cholesterol buildup in their arteries can develop an acute coronary syndrome if a blood clot forms on top of the plaque buildup.

 How is it diagnosed and treated?

-To determine what’s causing your symptoms, a doctor will take a careful medical history and give you a physical examination.
-If the doctor suspects an acute coronary syndrome, the following tests will be performed:
+To determine what’s causing your symptoms, a health care professional will take a careful medical history and give you a physical examination.
+If acute coronary syndrome is suspected, the following tests may be performed:

 - A blood test can show evidence that heart cells are dying.